 Monitoring your plan as it’s executed to make sure that your IT is recovered and your systems are back on as quickly as possible, is how you keep on track.
 Our real-time dashboard monitors your recovery plan automatically and creates graphs and charts to keep you updated on task status, variance and much more.

-ProjectManager is a cloud-based tool that helps you build plans to recover IT and monitor the process in real-time.
-Our features help you control every phase in your IT contingency plan.
-See why over 10,000 teams use our software to stay ahead of problems by taking this free 30-day trial.
+ProjectManager is an online tool that helps you build plans to recover IT and monitor the process in real time.
+Our features help you control every phase of your IT contingency plan.
+See why thousands of teams use our software to stay ahead of problems by taking this free 30-day trial.